-IES uses well-established methodology for planning and completing software implementations.
-We are a top Microsoft Dynamics implementation partner with expertise in Microsoft Dynamics CRM, GP implementation, and more.
-In all situations, an implementation is a joint venture between our consulting team and the client's team.
-Consequently, we tailor the services provided in any implementation to meet the expertise and experience of the client's staff.
+IES uses a well-established methodology for planning and completing software implementations.
+We are a top Microsoft Dynamics implementation partner with expertise in Microsoft Dynamics CRM, GP, and NAV implementation.
+Here's a look at our implementation process.

 The system scoping is one of the first things carried out in the project.
 This is where the client walks the IES consultant through their business processes and system requirements.
-During this session, the IESconsultant will be considering how to best configure the system to achieve these requirements, and will be asking the client detailed work process questions.
-The result of this session is a "scoping document."
-This document describes the client's processes and requirements.
-At this session, the client should have a sample available of all invoices, credit documents, remittance advice layouts and reports (operational and financial), and other documents that will be required of the new system.
-These can be hand-drawn, mocked up in a spreadsheet, or provided by the existing system.
+The result of this session is a "scoping document," which describes the client's processes and requirements.
+At this point, the client provides samples of invoices, credit documents, remittance advice layouts and reports (operational and financial), and other documents that will be required of the new system.
+These can be hand-drawn, mocked up in a spreadsheet, or pulled from the existing system.

-The project plan is the next stop that occurs in a Microsoft Dynamics CRM, GP, or NAV implementation.
-The project manager and the client plan the project's key action points, allocate tasks between the client's and IES' project team, and set dates for these.
+The project plan is the next step that occurs in our Microsoft Dynamics CRM, GP, or NAV implementation process.
+IES and the client plan the project's key action points, allocate tasks between the client's and IES' project team, and set dates for these.

 This is the process of physically installing the software onto the client's network and ensuring that it operates appropriately for all required workstation configurations.
 At this stage, it is usual that IES will train the client's IT representative on how to install workstations for future reference.

-IES will a prototype system.
-This is a "test system" set up with the relevant key members of the client's team (usually these are referred to as "core users").
-This prototype replicates how the client will use the system utilizing sample data such as the chart of accounts, A/R and A/P records.
+IES will then create a prototype system.
+This is a "test system" set up with the relevant key members of the client's team (usually referred to as "core users").
+This prototype replicates how the client will use the system, utilizing sample data such as the chart of accounts, A/R, and A/P records.
 Once this prototype is configured to allow the client to test their day-to-day processes and workflow, it is then demonstrated to the relevant users for their input.

-This is the training required for IT or system management staff.
-Typically this will incorporate such issues as security, back-ups, restores, user management, and so on.
+This is also when IES provides system administrator training, in which the client's IT or system management staff is trained.
+Typically, this will incorporate such issues as security, back-ups, restores, user management, and so on.

-The consultant will be on-site for the first day or so of live operation.
-This ensures user confidence and that if there are any problems or questions, a response is immediately available.
+The IES consultant will be on-site for the first day of live operation.
+This ensures if there are any problems or questions, a response is immediately available.